 Matthew Arnold wrote “Dover Beach” in 1851 during the fourteenth year of Queen Victoria’s long reign.
 Contemporaries might have wondered what he was complaining about.
 Europe was pawing the world into submission and Britain sat atop Europe as a rider on her steed.
 No far-flung, God-forsaken isle was too frigid, torrid, or barren to escape the Union Jack.
 No race, religion, or creed could resist its influence.
 As its mercantilism remade the world in its image, the landscape of the home country belched forth industrial centers as tirelessly as factories billowed smoke.
 Old forms of life vanished in the blink of an eye as new classes and values sprouted upon England’s green and pleasant land.
 An exciting era, to be sure, and despite its breathless rush to the future, it was largely a peaceful one.
 Britain was the only major European nation largely to escape the scars of war or revolution during the reign of Victoria.
 A continent inured to perpetual conflict saw its longest era of peace since the fall of Rome.
-The “Pax Britannica” was both impressive and real, a stable balance of power in the midst of a mad imperial scramble, despite the growling of that king of revolutions: the industrial one.
+This impressive achievement was won at the expense of the rest of the world, though.
+True, the “Pax Britannica” was both impressive and real, a stable balance of power in Europe in the midst of an obscene imperial scramble, despite the growling of that king of revolutions: the industrial one.
 When Queen Victoria came to the throne in 1837, she had to travel from Rome to Britain to receive her crown.
 The journey took fourteen days, the same length required of Julius Caesar as he marched from Britain to Rome in the final spasms of the Roman Republic.
 That was in 49 B.C.E.
 It is no exaggeration to claim that life changed more over the course of Queen Victoria’s reign (1837-1901) than it had in the preceding two thousand years.
 Scientific advances were more than matched by manufacturing, transportation, and quality of life improvements.
-Britain became a true democracy.
+Britain became a true democracy, though hardly a universal one.
 All that progress, though muted as it rumbled eastward across the Continent, still reverberated throughout the world.
 The nineteenth century is called the Victorian Age for good reason: the sun never set on British values.
 In light of Britons’ pride in their own progress, it seems fair to ask what Arnold could possibly be referencing in these lines.
 The historian might say he was mourning the loss of an old way of life and fearing a new one.
 The layman living in our own blur of change might pose a natural question in response: what historical epoch has not produced its own disruptions?
 Granted that the pace of life quickened during the Victorian era, hasn’t it quickened even more since?
 Has the last century revealed Arnold to be prophet or crank?

 Consider another view written by W.B.
 Yeats in 1919.